 When consolidating UN system-wide revenue data that has been submitted by UN organizations, the CEB Secretariat will apply the accounting practice of elimination and record amounts in the UN-system consolidated financial reports to remove the effects of inter-UN transactions.
-Each UN entity will be requested in its reporting to specify the revenue received from another UN entity as an allocation from assessed contributions, and/or from project/programme specific contributions and/or revenue from other activities.
+Each UN entity will be requested in its reporting to specify the revenue received from another UN entity, using the appropriate contributor code, as (a) an allocation from assessed contributions; (b) project/programme specific contribution; and (c) other revenue - other UN entities.
 These numbers will be used by the CEB for the inter-UN elimination.